• Skip to primary navigation

 Ghee does not need to be refrigerated.
 Given that its milk solids have been removed, it does not require refrigeration and can be kept at room temperature for several weeks.
 In fact, like coconut oil, it may become solid when kept at cold temperatures.

 Ghee and butter have similar nutritional compositions and culinary properties, although there are a few differences.
 It is higher in calories though because it is more concentrated with the water and milk solids being removed.
-1 tbsp of Ghee contains 112 calories, compared to 100 in Butter.
+1 tablespoon of Ghee contains 112 calories, compared to 100 in Butter.
 Ghee is literally all of the best parts of butter.
 The process of simmering the butter and filtering out the sediments and milk solids removes 99% of the lactose and casein.

 Ghee Benefits